Lebyy/discord-voice-docs/README.md

 # Yukitoki
-A customizable website to view docs for your projects.
+A customizable website to view docs for Snowflake Studio ❄'s projects.

 # Built with
 - svelte